 I didn’t expect to feel so enamored by you.

-By definition, the spark I felt – and I can only speak for myself here, because who knows what you were thinking – was the true idea behind “there’s no accounting for taste.”
+By definition, the spark I felt – and I can only speak for myself here, because who knows what you were thinking – was the true meaning behind “there’s no accounting for taste.”

 You had a mop of curly, dark hair, and days-old scruff lining a strong jawline.
 You were dressed in that casual, semi-streetwear-but-not-quite attire that always gets me.
 You knew how to dance.
-You were friendly and possessed a specific sense of humor, the kind of charm that I later told you made people want to open up and share their deepest secrets.
-Though I felt the mutual physical attraction between us, you kept it cool and courteous with that completely genuine sense of self that I’ve lately encountered only among those outside of the gritty population of New York City.
+You were friendly and possessed a specific kind of humor, the type of charm that I later told you makes people want to open up and share their deepest secrets.
+Though I felt the mutual physical attraction between us, you kept it cool and courteous with that completely genuine sense of self that I’ve lately encountered only among those outside of the gritty populace of New York City.

 In other words: you were my type.

 But it was more than that.
 Truth be told, I initially attached myself to you in order to flee from someone else.
-But in a surprising twist of events, I found a sense of comfort in your vibe, one that was palpable even in the depths of the musty, dimly lit venue full of people gyrating to the tune of 80s pop.
+But in a surprising twist of events, I found a sense of comfort in your vibe, one that was palpable even in the depths of the musty, dimly lit venue full of people gyrating to 80s pop music.
 It almost felt unreal, like a movie, and God knows how desperately I’ve been chasing any reality that so strongly contrasted with my own.

 We left the club with our group of friends.
 As they climbed into the Uber, I felt something in my heart protest at the thought of parting ways with you.
 To clarify, this wasn’t love or anything even remotely close to that: what it was is that deep, guttural desire to know everything about a stranger, to explore their mind and body and learn things about them that lay just below the surface, because this moment wasn’t real and it was fleeting.